Innsbruck Hauptbahnhof: Bus services

 Innsbruck Hauptbahnhof is the hub of IVB, the bus and tram operator of Innsbruck.
 Most of the lines have a stop at Hauptbahnhof.
 With the bus line F, the station is connected to Innsbruck Airport.
 From the station forecourt there are departing not only city lines but also regional lines to different destinations in all directions.
+In the past (before 2007), the station was served by the Innsbruck trolleybus system, and reinstatement of trolleybus service is planned for 2029 on one route serving the station (R).